-VoIP headsets are headphones with a built-in microphone that provide a hands-free way to make or receive calls over a VoIP phone system.
+VoIP headsets are headphones with a built-in microphone that provide a hands-free way to make or receive calls over VoIP phone systems.
 We considered a variety of headsets and narrowed it down to the six best options based on price, features, and customer support to learn which one stood out as the best overall.

 However, it doesn’t matter which headset you pick if the business phone system you use is poor quality.
 If you are looking for a complete business phone system to power your VoIP headset and scale with you as you grow, RingCentral is a great option.
 Even better, it offers a risk-free trial, so you can try it today.